sudtanj/IPTV/README.md

 - Please do not rebroadcast or sell IPTV streams from this playlist.
 - Open issues or pull requests for suggestions, bug reports, or new channel requests.

-## Legal
-- Some channels may use DRM and may not play on all devices.
-- This playlist is for personal use only.
-Do not rebroadcast or sell the streams.

 ---

 _This repository is maintained by the community.
 Automation helps keep the playlist healthy and up to date._